Do you have a question about the coronavirus? Ask us below.

 - Be able to be laundered and machine dried without damage or change to shape

 It’s a good idea to support local businesses, which are being hit particularly hard during this crisis.
-According to the Centers for Disease Control and Prevention (CDC) and the U.S. Food and Drug Administration (FDA), there is currently no evidence that COVID-19 is a foodborne illness.
+According to the CDC and the U.S. Food and Drug Administration (FDA), there is currently no evidence that COVID-19 is a foodborne illness.
 Of course, follow social distancing guidelines and practice good hygiene when you go to the restaurant or receive your delivery.

 If you are part of an at-risk population — or would like to be extra careful — wear gloves when you go to receive the food.
 When you get home to eat, remove the packaging, throw away the gloves and then wash your hands again before eating.

 Q: Local grocery stores have empty shelves.
 Going forward, what are their plans to replenish their shelves? — Asked by Ellyn Hunt

 Experts are saying the reason that we're seeing empty shelves is because people are overbuying.